 A tenancy agreement, also known as a lease, is a legally binding contract.
-There are two types of agreement.
+There are two types of agreements.

 Fixed term agreement

-A fixed term agreement is for a set period of time – eg 6 or 12 months.
+A fixed term agreement is for a set period of time, for example 6 or 12 months.
 If a tenant moves out before the end of the lease they may need to pay for advertising, re-letting or rent until a new tenant is found.

 A tenant or landlord needs to give at least 28 days written notice before the lease expires if they want the tenancy to end on time.
 If notice isn't given, the lease continues as a periodic agreement.